ZahraAhmadi4/Face-detection/README.md

 If you want to change the width and height, I would suggest to search more about it on the internet.
 For me this was just a test and I didn’t really need to have the ‘right’ measurements, so I moved on to the project I actually wanted to work on.

-These are some resources that might help you with setting up the right camera paramters:
+These are some resources that might help you with setting up the right camera parameters:

 - https://stackoverflow.com/questions/11420748/setting-camera-parameters-in-opencv-python
 - https://www.geeksforgeeks.org/sets-in-python/ (This is about how to use all the different sets in Python)